gabetucker2/NNLetterViz/README.md

 ![images/NNDiagrams_Structure.png](images/NNDiagrams_Structure.png)

-## Step 2: Create a Dataset
+## Step A2: Create a Dataset

 Let's use Paint.NET to create an 8x8 letter and save it as `letter_image.png`:

 ![images/pdnScreenshot.png](images/pdnScreenshot.png)

-Next, let's write a script ([gen_data.py](data/gen_data.py)) to decode this letter, encode it as a binary Python matrix, and copy it to our clipboard:
+Next, let's write a script called [gen_data.py](data/gen_data.py) to decode this image, encode it as a binary Python matrix, and copy it to our clipboard:

 ```
 # import libraries